 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 Darbepoetin alfa may sometimes cause or worsen high blood pressure, especially in patients with long-term kidney failure.
 This effect may be caused by the number of red blood cells increasing too quickly, usually within the first 3 months of starting treatment.
-If you have high blood pressure, it should be adequately controlled before beginning treatment with this medication.
-Your blood pressure should be checked frequently.
-Ask your doctor if you should learn how to monitor your own blood pressure.
+If you have high blood pressure, it should be well controlled before beginning treatment with this medication.
+Your blood pressure should be checked often.
+Ask your doctor if you should learn how to check your own blood pressure.
 If high blood pressure develops or worsens, follow your doctor's instructions about diet changes and starting or adjusting your high blood pressure medication.
 Lowering high blood pressure helps prevent strokes, heart attacks, and further kidney problems.
-Keep all laboratory appointments to have your blood count tested regularly to reduce the chance of this side effect.
+Keep all laboratory appointments to have your red blood cell count (hemoglobin) tested regularly to reduce the chance of this side effect.

 Though very unlikely to occur, this product may contain substances such as viruses that could cause infections because it may contain albumin from human blood.
 Careful screening of blood donors, special manufacturing methods, and tests are all used to reduce this risk.
 Discuss the benefits and risks of treatment with your doctor.
-Tell your doctor immediately if you develop any signs of an infection (e.g., persistent fever/sore throat, increased tiredness, yellowing eyes/skin, dark urine).
+Tell your doctor right away if you develop any signs of an infection (such as persistent fever/sore throat, increased tiredness, yellowing eyes/skin, dark urine).

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.